ArmandoMG/ZillowRealEstate/README.md

 * Scraped 1000+ properties descriptions from Zillow.com using selenium and python
 * Performed Data cleaning in the scraped data to prepare the dataset for analyzing and modeling
 * Performed EDA on the cleaned data
+* Used flask to put the model into production (API client)

 **NOTE: FOR A BETTER EXPLANATION OF THE GRAPHS, CODE, AND LOGIC BEHIND MY REASONING, CHECK THE JUPYTER NOTEBOOKS IN THE REPO**